VirgilSecurity/virgil-sdk-pfs-x/README.md

 ```
 To integrate VirgilSDKPFS into your Xcode project using Carthage, perform following steps:
 * Create an empty file with name Cartfile in your project's root folder, that lists the frameworks you’d like to use in your project.
-* Add the following line to your Cartfile
+* Add the following line to your Cartfile:
 ```
 github "VirgilSecurity/virgil-sdk-pfs-x" "master"
 ```